scipion-em/scipion-em-atomstructutils/README.rst

 Utilities for handling PDB/mmcif atomic structure files:

-Current plugin utilities:
+Current plugin protocols:

-* extract a chain from an atom structure (pdb/cif file)
+* operate (option extract): extract a chain from an atom structure (pdb/cif file)
-* perform union of several atomic structures
+* operate (option add): perform union of several atomic structures

-implemented in a single protocol called `operate`
+* convert_sym: takes an atomStruct in any icosahedric symemtry and rotates it to another

 ===================
 Install this plugin